open-chat-labs/open-chat/frontend/readme.md

 # OpenChat front-end

-The OpenChat frontend is composed of five packages.
+The OpenChat frontend is composed of six packages.

 ### app